 \subsubsection{Aichelburg metric}

-There exists a ultrarelativistic weak limit of the Schwarzschild metric (turning from Eddington, Finkelstein coordinates to $u=t+r$, $v=t-r$ coordinates and taking boost with the weak $v\to c$ limit).
+There exists an ultrarelativistic weak limit of the Schwarzschild metric.
+It is taken in Eddington-Finkelstein coordinates $u=t+r^{*}$, $v=t-r^{*}$, (where $r^{*}$ is tortoise coordinate) by taking the boost in the weak $v\to c$ limit.
 We obtain the ``delta functional'' Aichelburg metric.
-Steinbauer and Kunzinger provided us with a computation of geodesics in such geometry \cite{geodesic}.
-The authors take the special Colombeau algebra (and take $A^{0}(\mathbb{R}^{n})$ as their class of mollifiers), and they prove that geodesics are given by the refracted lines (results are mollifier independent).
+Reference \cite{geodesic} provides a computation of geodesics in such a geometry.
+The authors of \cite{geodesic} take the special Colombeau algebra (and take $A^{0}(\mathbb{R}^{n})$ as their class of mollifiers), and they prove that geodesics are given by the refracted lines.
+The results are mollifier independent.
 This is again expected.
-Moreover, what seems to be really interesting is that there is a continuous metric which is connected with the Aichelburg metric by a generalized coordinate transform (see \cite{Penrose, Vickers}).
+Moreover, what seems to be really interesting is that there is a continuous metric which is connected with the Aichelburg metric by a generalized coordinate transformation \cite{Penrose, Vickers}.